Vice-admiral (Royal Navy)

-Vice-admiral is a flag officer rank of the Royal Navy and equates to the NATO rank code OF-8.
+A vice-admiral (VAdm) is a flag officer rank of the Royal Navy and equates to the NATO rank code OF-8.
 It is immediately superior to the rear admiral rank and is subordinate to the full admiral rank.

 The equivalent rank in the British Army and Royal Marines is lieutenant-general; and in the Royal Air Force, it is air marshal.

 History

 The Royal Navy has had vice-admirals since at least the 16th century.
 When the fleet was deployed, the vice-admiral would be in the leading portion or van, acting as the deputy to the admiral.
-The rank of Vice-Admiral evolved from that of Lieutenant of the Admiralty (1546-1564) that being an officer who acted as secretary to the Lord Admiral of England and lapsed in 1876 but was revived in 1901 by King Edward VII.
+The rank of Vice-Admiral evolved from that of Lieutenant of the Admiralty (1546–1564) that being an officer who acted as secretary to the Lord Admiral of England and lapsed in 1876 but was revived in 1901 by King Edward VII.
 Prior to 1864 the Royal Navy was divided into coloured squadrons which determined his career path.
-The command flags flown by a Vice-Admiral changed a number of times during this period included.
+The command flags flown by a Vice-Admiral changed a number of times during this period.

 In the Royal Navy, the rank of vice-admiral should be distinguished from the office of Vice-Admiral of the United Kingdom, which is an Admiralty position usually held by a retired full admiral, and that of Vice-Admiral of the Coast, a now obsolete office dealing with naval administration in each of the maritime counties.